ammargrowme/anki_converter/README.md

   5. You are then prompted for the **cards URL**, after which the deck is generated.

 - **Subsequent runs**:

   1. Execute `python export_ucalgary_anki.py`.
   2. The script loads credentials from `config.json`.
   3. You are prompted for the **cards URL**.
   4. If login fails (credentials changed), you will be re-prompted (up to 3 attempts) and `config.json` updated.

+- **Credentials & URL Prompt**: When you run `python export_ucalgary_anki.py`, you will be prompted first for your University of Calgary email (username) and password on the very first run.
+After successful login (up to 3 attempts), you will then be prompted to enter the cards URL you wish to convert.
+Your credentials are securely saved in `config.json` for all future runs, so subsequent executions only require the URL.

 (No CLI flags or `.env` file edits are required.)